David O. Russell: 2013 incident

 According to Salon, in the Sony Pictures Entertainment hack, it was revealed that Russell made Amy Adams' life "a living hell" during the production of American Hustle, and Christian Bale at one point intervened.
 Salon reported that, in an email to Sony chief Michael Lynton, journalist Jonathan Alter said: "He grabbed one guy by the collar, cursed out people repeatedly in front of others and so abused Amy Adams that Christian Bale got in his face and told him to stop acting like an asshole."

 Adams confirmed the story in a 2016 British GQ interview stating, "He was hard on me, that's for sure.
 It was a lot ...
 I was really just devastated on set".
-She also added she wouldn't want to work with the director again.
+She also added she wouldn't want to work with Russell again.
 Adams also explained, "Jennifer [Lawrence] doesn't take any of it on.
 She's Teflon.
 And I am not Teflon.
 But I also don't like to see other people treated badly.
 It's not OK with me."